Form Fields

 Although Limecraft Flow already has a lot of built-in fields, it is often useful to be able to define your own fields, relevant to your use case.

 Form Fields can be used to attach custom metadata properties to Delivery Request (submissions), Collections, and Productions.
-Form Fields actually consist out of two parts: FormFieldValues and FormFieldDefinitions.
+They can also be used to configure user input on actions.
+Form Fields actually consist out of two parts: FormFieldDefinitions and FormFieldValues.

 FormFieldsDefinition: Setting up form fields

-The structure and presence of form fields can be defined and limited by using the FormFieldsDefinition
+The structure and presence of form fields can be defined and limited by using the FormFieldsDefinition.

-Each time a form field is updated or created, that field is validated against the relevant FormFieldsDefinition
+Each time a form field is updated or created, that field is validated against the relevant FormFieldsDefinition.

 -